AutoViML/featurewiz/README.md

     For feature value i, James-Stein estimator returns a weighted average of:
     The mean target value for the observed feature value i.
     The mean target value (regardless of the feature value).
-    - `dask_xgboost_flag`: Default is True and uses dask_xgboost estimator.
+    - `dask_xgboost_flag`: Default is False.
+Set to True to use dask_xgboost estimator.
 You can turn it off if it gives an error.
-Then it will use pandas and xgboost basic to do the job.
-It may be a little slower.
+Then it will use pandas and regular xgboost to do the job.
     - `nrows`: default `None`.
 You can set the number of rows to read from your datafile if it is too large to fit into either dask or pandas.
 But you won't have to if you use dask.
 **Return values**
 -   `outputs`: Output is always a tuple.
 We can call our outputs in that tuple: out1 and out2.